vijiekambaram/ADFETLWorkshop/README.md

 Use case -

-Create a simple pipeline to read the file from Windows local folder and load into Azure SQL DB after performing following validations
+Create a simple pipeline to read the file from Windows local folder and load into Sql Server after performing following validations

 1. Get the number of files count in Current/Process Folder.
 If Count <> 1 which means no file or more than one file present, send email notification.

-2. Check File's last modified timestamp,
+2. If one Current Process File is present, Check File's last modified timestamp,
-- if month >9 Load the Current Process file into Sql Server else load both Current and Previous Process file, send email notification on count of records loaded
+  - if day of month >9 Load the Current Process file into Sql Server else load both Current and Previous Process file, send email     notification on count of records loaded
   - Take a backup in Azure Blob.
   - Delete the File from Local Folder.

 April 2020